mattharrison/katacoda-scenarios/challenge1/2_task.md

 * *TwnhsE* - Townhouse End Unit
 * *TwnhsI* - Townhouse Inside Unit

-We will us pandas to filter out the columns.
+We will us pandas to use certain columns for the prediction.
 Here are the columns we will keep (I put them in a Python list for you😉):

 ```
     cols = ['Lot Frontage', 'Lot Area',